A private landlord is a landlord that runs their rental property or portfolio themselves.

 Aside from regulation on fees, there are also growing fire, gas & electric safety regulations landlords need to stay on top of.

 These if not followed, and if the worst was to happen, could have serious consequences that may result in physical harm to the tenant.

 Part time or hobbyist private landlords therefore put themselves at risk of prosecution if standards across a range of regulations are not adhered to

 Private landlords have to find tenants

 Private landlords need to find tenants themselves.
-Knowing the best way to find tenants is therefore key.
+Knowing the best way to find tenants and get a let agreed is therefore key.

 The clear and obvious way is to post on Zoopla & RightMove.
 However the costs for these portals are usually based on a large volume of properties being posted, as opposed to 1 or 2 via a private landlord.